How to Deposit

 Why is it important to deposit my UTS research outputs to OPUS?

-• The UTS Open Access Policy requires UTS researchers to deposit their research outputs to OPUS to ensure wide dissemination and equitable world wide access.
+- The UTS Open Access Policy requires UTS researchers to deposit their research outputs to OPUS to ensure wide dissemination and equitable world wide access.
+See the Research Open Access Procedure for guidance on complying with this policy.

-• Deposit to OPUS helps you to comply with the open access policies of the ARC and NHMRC, which state:
+Deposit to OPUS helps you comply with the open access requirements of major funders, including the ARC and NHMRC/MRFF, which require that:

 OPUS preserves your works in a secure, stable environment with persistent links for long-term access and discovery.